 "My time at AUT was great.
 The Bachelor of Sport and Recreation was right up my alley, and it has led to a great career and sparked a lifelong passion for the outdoors.
 My classmates and I bonded as we went on road trips to complete portions of our study in the great outdoors.
-AUT provided all the support I needed to complete this journey and it was a special time that I'll never forget.
+AUT provided all the support I needed and it was a special time that I'll never forget."